betfair-datascientists/betfair-datascientists.github.io/src/modelling/springRacingDatathon.md

 ### Historic Data

-The dataset for the competition will be provided to participants in the registration email
+The dataset for the competition will be provided to participants in the registration email and daily updates will be provided here

+---

 ## Leaderboard

 **Check Back Later**